The Georgia Voice

 The Georgia Voice is an LGBT-oriented bi-weekly newspaper based in Atlanta, Georgia.
 The paper updates online daily and produces a print edition every two weeks.
 The newspaper debuted on March 19, 2010.

+History

 The paper is the result of the financial collapse of Window Media in November 2009.
 With the closure of Window Media, Atlanta lost its primary LGBT newspaper, Southern Voice.
 The founder and editor of that paper got together to form a new company and paper, The Georgia Voice.
 Six of the original seven staff members were former employees of Southern Voice before its closure under parent company Window Media.

+In December 2024, the paper was acquired by Rough Draft Atlanta.